Jonathan2251/lbd/source/gpu.rst

 Basicly CPU compiler is SISD (Single Instruction Single Data Architecture).
-The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 or 16 elements while GPU is a large scaled of SIMD processor coloring millions of pixels of image in few micro seconds.
+The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 elements of 32-bit or 16 elements of 8-bit while GPU is a large scaled of SIMD processor, 16 elements of 32-bit, coloring millions of pixels of image in few micro seconds.
 Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core(grid) in N-Vidia processors.